 Of those that required assembly, the Kalex Kit was easy to set up with little effort, which is impressive given that ours lacked a detailed manual.
 Perhaps the manufacturer assumes everyone knows the process or pole setup.
 However, we suspect some parents will be as new to fishing as their children, and assembly skills/knowledge will elude them (as it did some of our testers).
 For those parents, we suggest sticking to the Zebco products as they come already assembled, or the Plussino, which is almost ready to use after threading the line through the eyelets and adding accessories.

 While choosing an all-inclusive kit is appealing, especially for parents who know nothing about fishing, the kits in this review were low quality in our opinion.
 We believe you'll save yourself frustration, time, and money by purchasing supplies separately.
 While two kits in this lineup worked well enough during testing, they likely won't last through the summer of regular fishing, and all of them had something subpar included in the set.
 Issues like the misaligned eyelets we encountered during testing could become a problem if you ever catch an actual fish and put stress on the line reeling it in.

 Ease of Use

-The easiest fishing pole to use, hands down, is the Zebco Roam.
+The most straightforward fishing pole to use, hands down, is the Zebco Roam.
 This pole was super simple to use for inexperienced parents and newbie little anglers.
 It comes fully assembled, with a higher quality line than most of the competition that didn't snap or tangle in our tests.
 The push-button reel and casting were easy enough for even our youngest tester to master quickly.
 Just run the line through the eyelets, add a weight and a lure, or perhaps a bobber, and you're on your way to a great day of fishing.
 Easy-peasy.
 We cannot overstate how straightforward this pole is and how much our testers enjoyed it.